 Gift in your Will

-A gift in your Will costs nothing in your lifetime but can make a big difference to the quality of medical treatments and care received by others.
+A gift in your Will costs you nothing in your lifetime but can make a big difference to the quality of medical treatments and care received by others.

 Your support will enable future generations to benefit from pioneering medical research and improvements in patient care at the Royal Free, Barnet and Chase Farm hospitals.
 Recent gifts have helped fund new research initiatives into renal and bladder disease, as well as research into new treatments for patients with breast and pancreatic cancers.